 NOURIEL ROUBINI

-• Professor of Economics & International Business at NYU's Stern School of Business
+• Professor Emeritus of Economics at NYU’s Stern School of Busines

 Nouriel tailors each presentation to the needs of his audience and is not limited to the topics listed below.
 Please ask us about any subject that interests you: